 All DUI sentences in Midway City and the State of California include a degree of jail (or prison) time, even if it’s a first offense.
 But this time varies greatly depending on your circumstances, and in some cases, a DUI lawyer in Midway City can fight for an alternative to jail or a reduced sentence.

 Can I Refuse to Take the Breath Test?

 There are two times when Midway City police officers are allowed to ask you to take a breath test:

-- After your arrest, as you’re being processed.
+- After your arrest, as you’re getting processed

 A DUI arrest is just the beginning.
 We know the legal process is stressful and complicated.
-Don’t face the judge alone; get a great Midway City DUI lawyer on your side so you can have the best chance at a better result.
+Don’t face the judge and fight for your innocence alone.
+If you don’t know how to get started defending yourself from your charges, contact us today.
+Set up an appointment to meet our Midway City DUI lawyers today.